Spectral Energy Distributions of Disc-Embedded Accreting Protoplanets

-Radiation at infrared and shorter wavelengths traces protoplanet gas accretion, the dynamics of which are not completely understood.
-Of particular interest are the growth rates when planet gas masses exceed solid core masses; in this hydrodynamic (a.k.a.~runaway) regime, how accretion plays out determines the final masses of gas giants.
-Recent work has established an upper bound on the hydrodynamic growth rate (\citealt{choksi_etal_2023}; \citealt{li_etal_2023}) but the extent to which actual accretion rates approach the theoretical maximum has yet to be calculated from first principles.
-At issue are mechanisms for angular momentum transport within circumplanetary discs; candidate mechanisms include a Lindblad torque from the host star (\citealt{zhu_etal_2016}; \citealt{xu_goodman_2018}), and self-gravity (\citealt{gammie_2001}). \nick{Although the case remains tenuous, the protoplanet PDS 70c may be accreting at nearly the maximum rate, predicted to be $1 \, m_{\rm J}/{\rm Myr}$ from equation (18) of \cite{choksi_etal_2023}.
+A related theoretical question is how fast protoplanets accrete gas, and how this rate depends on planet and disc properties.
+Recent work has established a hydrodynamical upper bound on accretion rates (\citealt{choksi_etal_2023}; \citealt{li_etal_2023}), but the extent to which actual accretion rates approach the theoretical maximum has yet to be calculated from first principles.
+At issue are mechanisms for angular momentum transport in the circumplanetary region; candidate mechanisms include a Lindblad torque from the host star (\citealt{zhu_etal_2016}; \citealt{xu_goodman_2018}), and self-gravity (\citealt{gammie_2001}).
+Although the case remains tenuous, PDS 70c may be accreting at nearly the maximum rate, predicted to be $1 \, m_{\rm J}/{\rm Myr}$ from equation (18) of \cite{choksi_etal_2023}.
 This rate is within a factor of two of the planet's time-averaged accretion rate $m_{\rm p}/t_{\rm age} \approx 0.6\,m_{\rm J}/\rm Myr$ (see also fig. 13 of \citealt{choksi_etal_2023}).
-It also yields an accretion luminosity of order $10^{-4} L_\odot$ that appears consistent with the observed near-infrared SED (\citealt{wang_etal_2020}) and the observed mm-wave flux measured by \cite{benisty_etal_2021}, as we have shown with our SED model (Fig.~\ref{fig:pds70_sed}; see a similar no-extinction, circumplanetary disc scenario in section 3.3 of \citealt{choksi_chiang_2022}).
+It also yields an accretion luminosity of order $10^{-4} L_\odot$ that appears consistent with the observed near-infrared SED (\citealt{wang_etal_2020}) and the observed mm-wave flux \citep{benisty_etal_2021}, as we have shown with our SED model (Fig.~\ref{fig:pds70_sed}).
 Unexplained in this picture is why the mm excess detected around the sibling protoplanet PDS 70b, though similar in total flux to PDS 70c, is more spatially extended \citep{isella_etal_2019, benisty_etal_2021}.
 Also puzzling is why an accretion-powered ultraviolet excess is observed for PDS 70b but not for PDS 70c (\citealt{zhou_etal_2021}).
 Perhaps accretional excesses, like line emission for accreting protostars, are time-variable.
-Filling in the gaps in our understanding will require filling in the gaps in the SEDs, which should be possible across all wavelengths, including the mid-infrared, for sources like PDS 70c and b that are relatively unobscured by their host circumstellar discs.}